Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 Registration occurs through the Banner Self-Service system (like registration for any other course) and begins at 7:30 am for all students.
 If you have any holds on your account, you will not be able to register.
 Please resolve any holds well in advance of registration day.
 Read the step-by-step instructions prior to registering.
 You can also find further information at the bottom of the page in the FAQ section.

-Program registration occurs on a first-come, first-served basis.
-Programs close quickly.
-If you aren’t able to get into your course, complete a waitlist application.
 NOTE: You will not be considered for the waitlist for one program if you are registered for another.
 If you would like us to be aware of any special considerations, please express those in your waitlist application rather than contacting IOCE.

 Students who do not get into a program are invited to research External Summer and Winter Interim Programs.